jagannath-swarnkar/youtube-playlist/README.md

 ### App description
 This is only frontend in react.js and designed with material-ui. <br/>
 when user will add url to textfield it will validate that url ( isYoutubeVideoUrl & isValidUrl ) then if validation success, it will added to playlist (playlist works as queue) otherwise it will give alert. <br/>
+Url from playlist will automatically remove alfter play.

 ## Requirements and executions
 1. clone the repo